mne-tools/mne-bids/doc/install.rst

 * ``pandas`` (>=0.24.0, optional, for generating event statistics)
 * ``matplotlib`` (>=3.1.0, optional, for using the interactive data inspector)

-We recommend the `Anaconda <https://www.anaconda.com/download/>`_ Python distribution.
+We recommend the `Anaconda <https://www.anaconda.com/download/>`_ Python distribution, and that you install ``mne_bids`` in a dedicated Python environment.
 We require that you use Python 3.7 or higher.
 You may choose to install ``mne-bids``
 `via pip <#Installation via pip>`_ or
 `via conda <#Installation via conda>`_.